 Recommended for: Medium-size to large rooms

-- The Levoit LV-PUR131S Smart air purifier comes with three-stage air filtration: pre-filter, HEPA filter, and an activated carbon filter.
+- The Levoit LV-PUR131S Smart air purifier comes with three-stage air filtration: a pre-filter, a HEPA filter, and an activated carbon filter.

 - Levoit removes pollutants, odors, pollen, dander, allergens, gases, smoke, and other particles from your home air.